Spam (food): Continued cultural presence

 Spam is the subject of the "Weird Al" Yankovic song "Spam", which is a parody of the R.E.M. song "Stand".
 Other offshoots of Spam in popular culture include a book of haikus about Spam titled Spam-Ku: Tranquil Reflections on Luncheon Loaf.
 There is also a mock Church of Spam and a Spam Cam, which is a webcam trained on a can of decaying Spam.

-In 2017 the SPAM® brand team launched the boy band ALL4SPAM in the Philippines as part of a new advertisement campaign in the region.
+In 2017, the SPAM® brand team launched the boy band ALL4SPAM in the Philippines as part of a new advertisement campaign in the region.

-Spam is referred to in Island of the Sequined Love Nun by Christopher Moore, where SPAM is explained as Shaped Pork Approximating Man, which was used to explain its popularity amongst Pacific island cannibals.
+Spam is referred to in Island of the Sequined Love Nun by Christopher Moore, where SPAM is explained as "Shaped Pork Approximating Man", which was used to explain its popularity amongst Pacific island cannibals.
 In Top Gear: Polar Special, James May took a can of Spam to the magnetic North Pole and Jeremy Clarkson destroyed it with a shotgun.
+A common item in the Fallout games is a Spam parody called Cram, which is consumed by the player.

-Introduced in 2008's Fallout 3 and seen in later entries to the franchise, a common foodstuff item called "Cram", a can of processed meat that serves as a parody of Spam, is used as a health regenerative item.
-The Pumpkin Spice Spam, introduced in September 2019, has gained the attention of the media and the public.
+The limited-edition Pumpkin Spice Spam, introduced in September 2019, has gained the attention of the media and the public.
+In November of 2022, another limited edition flavor, figgy pudding, had released.
+In 2026, a flavor made in collaboration with Bachan's Japanese Barbecue Sauce was released.

+On some occasions, Hormel releases special-edition cans of its regular varieties.
+One instance of which is April of 2025, to promote the live-action Lilo & Stitch.
+Another of which, in June 2026, had Hello Kitty on the label, as part of a collaborative campaign known as Tour de Sizzle.